Energy firms urged to return credit to customers

 Mr Hendry is calling on Ofgem to ensure firms return the money to their customers.

-He has also urged all energy companies to change their processes to allow customers to easily withdraw "excessive" credit balances.
+He also urged all energy companies to change their processes to allow customers to easily withdraw "excessive" credit balances.

 Mr Hendry said: "Some of those credit balances that people hold, that they might not even be aware about, they could be hundreds, in some cases thousands of pounds.